brandonmartinez/brandonmartinez.github.io/content/posts/2014/07/2014-07-02-resolve-an-http-error-500-21-in-iis.md

 ---
-coverImageUri: ""
+coverImageUri: ''
-title: "Resolve an HTTP Error 500.21 in IIS"
+title: 'Resolve an HTTP Error 500.21 in IIS'
-datetime: "2014-07-02T21:30:34.000Z"
+datetime: '2014-07-02T21:30:34.000Z'
-categories: "technology"
+categories: 'technology'
-tags: "asp.net,iis"
+tags: 'asp.net,iis'
 ---

 If you've setup a new IIS website and app pool and try hosing a .NET application, you may run into this error: _HTTP Error 500.21 - Internal Server Error Handler "ExtensionlessUrlHandler-Integrated-4.0" has a bad module "ManagedPipelineHandler" in its module list_.

 [![HTTP Error 500.21 - Internal Server Error Handler ExtensionlessUrlHandler-Integrated-4.0 has a bad module ManagedPipelineHandler in its module list](http://assets.brandonmartinez.com/brandonmartinez/2014/07/01-501_22-Error-1200x692.png)](http://assets.brandonmartinez.com/brandonmartinez/2014/07/01-501_22-Error.png)

 Luckily, it's very easy to resolve.
 Run the follow command from an elevated command prompt:

 ```bash
 %windir%\\Microsoft.NET\\Framework64\\v4.0.30319\\aspnet\_regiis.exe -i